hellozhuo/dgc/README.md

 ## Introduction

-Dynamic Group Convolution (DGC) can adaptively selects which part of input channels to be connected within each group for individual samples on the fly.
+Dynamic Group Convolution (DGC) can adaptively select which part of input channels to be connected within each group for individual samples on the fly.
 Specifically, we equip each group with a small feature selector to automatically select the most important input channels